+Later, Kerckhoff \cite{Ker} developed a different and more elementary approach that does not rely on \teichmuller theory, to include both conjectures under a unified setup.
+In his formulation, Rauzy induction on one hand and train track splittings on the other are both encoded as a refinement process on the associated parameter spaces.

-For a classical i.e.m.~with $d$ bands, the parameter space at each stage of the process can be identified with the standard simplex of dimension $(d-1)$.
+For a classical interval exchange with $d$ bands, the parameter space at each stage can be identified with the standard simplex of dimension $(d-1)$.
 Rauzy induction splits this simplex into two halves, each a $(d-1)$-simplex itself.
 A point in the original simplex picks out the half in which it lies.
-In addition, there is a map from the new parameter space to the starting parameter space.
-It identifies the standard simplex with the half that is picked out.
-After this identification, the simplex given by the new parameter space becomes the stage to which the induction is applied and the process continues.
-Associated to each stage given by a finite sequence of inductions, there is a map from the current parameter space back into the starting parameter space.
-This map is defined iteratively as a composition of the maps associated to individual steps in the sequence.
+Additionally, there is a map from the new parameter space to the initial parameter space identifying the standard simplex with the half that is picked out.
+After this identification, the induction is applied to the simplex given by the new stage and the process continues.
+Associated to a finite sequence of inductions, there is a map from the current simplex back into the starting simplex.
+This map is defined iteratively as a composition of maps in the individual steps of the sequence.

-It turns out that almost surely, iterations give an infinite expansion consisting of nested simplices on the parameter space.
-It can be shown that there is a canonical identification of the infinite intersection of these nested simplices with the set of invariant probability measures.
-The refinement process can be defined purely abstractly; Kerkchoff called this a simplicial system and the resulting expansion, a simplicial expansion.
-He showed that if a simplicial system satisfies a combinatorial condition called the {\it absence of isolated blocks}, then for almost every initial point in the starting simplex, the resulting simplicial expansion is {\it normal}: almost surely, every finite sequence of inductions that can occur in the expansion, does occur infinitely often.
-Finally, normality and the existence of finite sequences which shrink the diameter by a definite amount ensure that, almost surely the nested sequence of simplices, actually nests down to a point.
-If the reshuffle permutation of a classical i.e.m.~is irreducible then Kerckhoff showed that its simplicial system has no isolated blocks.
+It turns out that almost surely, iterations give an infinite expansion consisting of nested simplices.
+There is a canonical identification of the infinite intersection of these nested simplices with the set of invariant probability measures.
+The refinement process on a simplex can be defined purely abstractly; Kerckhoff called this a simplicial system and the resulting expansion, a simplicial expansion.
+He showed that if a simplicial system satisfies a combinatorial condition called the ``absence of isolated blocks'', then for almost every initial point in the starting simplex, the resulting simplicial expansion is normal: almost surely, every finite sequence of inductions that can occur in the expansion, does occur infinitely often.
+Finally, normality and the existence of finite sequences which shrink diameter by a definite amount ensure that, almost surely the nested sequence of simplices, actually nests down to a point.
+To finish the proof for classical interval exchanges, Kerckhoff showed that if the reshuffle permutation is irreducible then the associated simplicial system has no isolated blocks.
 Consequently, almost surely, the expansion nests down to a point and so there is a unique invariant probability measure.
-This means one has unique ergodicity.